Teen Stress: Signs And Tips To Deal With It

 2. Physical activity

-Physical activity is one of the best stress relievers in teenagers.
+Physical activity is one of the best stress relievers for teenagers.
 Nothing beats stress like a run.
 When you are stressed, go for a walk or just hit the gym – you’ll feel better afterward.
-Encourage your teenagers to exercise or take up a sport to keep their body and the mind healthy to beat stress.
+Encourage your teenagers to exercise or take up a sport to keep their body and mind healthy to beat stress.

 3. Healthy diet